connellw/ConnellsBlog/_posts/2022-01-18-visualising-software-shapes.md

 ## Castle Architecture

 None of these diagrams have to be circular.
 These are just visual cues that help build a picture in our minds.
-To prove this, I invented the Castle Architecture.
+To prove this, I present to you the Castle Architecture.

 ![Castle architecture diagram](/images/diagrams/castle-architecture.svg)